dichternebel/scs-telemetry-json-service/README.md

 ## Limitations
 - Must run on the same machine as your game
-- Can only serve http requests from localhost

 ## Customization
-- Change the used port in `TelemetryJsonService.exe.config` to what you like
+- Change the used port and address in `TelemetryJsonService.exe.config` to match your needs

 ## Using it in OBS
 - Add two browser sources to OBS for the job and the status telemetry overlays